AlmogVC/Git-Module-Cloner/README.md

 # Git-Module-Cloner
-Clone all git-modules from a .gitmodules file
+The script will clone all the submodules in a .gitmodules file to the current directory.

+This script was tested on Windows 10 with Perl v5.24.1 installed.